-With this setup, pair your trainer or speed sensor to FulGaz and ride!
-You won’t get automatic resistance changes, but you can still enjoy FulGaz and see your "power" on-screen.
+You won’t get automatic resistance changes, but you can still enjoy FulGaz rides and see your "power" on-screen.
 Just like outdoors, the harder you pedal, the faster you'll go!

-To get the best out of FulGaz when using a "classic" trainer that does not have variable resistance, you will need to change gears to simulate hills and descents.
+To get the best out of FulGaz when using a classic wheel-on trainer or rollers, you will need to change gears to simulate hills and descents.
 Change up to a harder gear when climbing, then down to an easier gear to soft pedal on the descents (or keep pedalling hard).

-2) What if I don’t have any Bluetooth connected devices?
+What if I don’t have a speed sensor?

 You can still ride!
 Kind of.
 This is a bit of a "trick" to using FulGaz without any connections.
 It's not ideal and you won’t get the entire interactive experience, but it works!